michaelnny/rl4llm/README.md

 ## Know Issues

-- When running SGLang with `--enable-memory-saver`, sometimes the server will hangs when we try to release/resume the memory.
-It seems the issue was due to the `torch-memory-saver` package internal error.
+- When running SGLang with `--enable-memory-saver`, sometimes the inference server will hangs when we try to release/resume the memory.
+The most likely cause is due to CUDA OOM, try reduce the memory fraction or using more powerful GPU.

 ## License